jamesebune/Foodies_Haven/README.md

 # Foodies_Haven

-#This Foodies app is all food and thier various receipes used in preparing them
+This Foodies app is all food and their various recipes used in preparing them

-#project requirement
+project requirement
-#Node
+Node
-#postgress DB
+postgres DB